KDE/kde-builder/doc/getting-started/kde-projects-and-selection.md

 All groups use [use-projects](#conf-use-projects) option.

 (kde-projects-groups)=
-## The official KDE module database
+## The official KDE project database

 KDE projects in invent.kde.org are placed in groups, for example kdegraphics.
 KDE Builder can understand these groups, using [groups](#groups)